 As you build rails on a hollow wood paddleboard clamping requirements change.
 These homemade wedge clamps can be held at the correct angle.
 I am using 2″ spring clamps from Home Depot to hold the clamps but you could probably use the smaller 1″ clamps as well.
-If you are buying a paddleboard kit you will receive 32 clamps with your kit.
-If you are building from plans below is one way to safely make these clamps.
-I will start this tutorial with the rectangles already cut.
+In the tutorial I am using the cutouts from the ribs lightneing holes but simple rectangles will work just as well.
+Here is one way to safely make these clamps.

 How to make wedge clamps

 If you are going to use a router table it is VERY important that the fence is on the right side of the fence.
 The cutting forces of the spinning bit will help hold the small part against the fence.
 If your piece wants to be spit out the fence is on the wrong side for the operation you are doing.
 The wooden wedge is being used as a depth gauge.

 It would be unsafe to have your fingers holding such a small piece of wood near a spinning blade 20,000 rpm so either cover it up or build a jig to hold the small parts.
 I like it covered as shown, as it would be very hard to build the rest of the board without fingers!
 The little notch should be deep enough to stabilize the rail strips while staying above the glue line.
 If you don’t have a router table you could simply drill a hole and use a Razor saw to complete the notches.